bio-ontology-research-group/pmcanalysis/README.md

 3.1 for the implemented measures, the complete list and description is here: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.471.5863&rep=rep1&type=pdf

-4. This is generic and works for any pair of ontologies, or set of ids/labels and ontology.
+4. This is a generic pipleine and works for any pair of ontologies, or set of ids/labels and ontology.
 FindDrugEffects.groovy does this for drugs and phenotypes (never published).

-Steps for AUC calculation to select the best thereshold for disease-phenotypes:
+Text mining results (obtained at the end of the 3rd step above) should be evaluted in order to select a cut-off (e.g. rank based on NPMI score) for the extracts.
+This can be done by evaluating the text mining dataset againt a selected reference dataset.
+We applied the following steps for AUC calculation to select the best thereshold for disease-phenotypes:

 STEP 0.
 Run filter_rankList.pl
-this perl script calls  FilterDOPheno.groovy from the pmcanalysis folder for 100 times and generates 100 files with the n (1..100) top phenotypes for the given diseases. e.g. "groovy FilterDOPheno doid2hpo.txt 80 will generate a ranked list with the top 80 phenotypes for each disease"
+this perl script calls  FilterDOPheno.groovy from the pmcanalysis folder for 100 times and generates 100 files with the n (1..100) top phenotypes for the given diseases.

+e.g. "groovy FilterDOPheno doid2hpo.txt 80 will generate a ranked list with the top 80 phenotypes for each disease"
 Caution: The input file to be used is hard coded in the perl script.